RetroReversing/retroReversing/categories/misc/Books.md

 ## Published in 2000
 This section will cover books related to game development published in the year 2000.

-This year started to see books covering **Direct X 7.0** and it would also be the start of the very succesful **Game Programming Gems** series of books which would result in 8 sequels!
+This year started to see books covering **Direct X 7.0** and it would also be the start of the very successful **Game Programming Gems** series of books which would result in 8 sequels!

 Cover | Title | Author | Software | Notes
 ---|---|---|---|---